MicrosoftDocs/partner-center-pr.ru-ru/partner-center/autopilot.md

 1. Add the list of devices into Partner Center.

-    (Агенты по продажам и агенты администраторов могут добавлять список устройств в Центр партнеров.)
+    Sales agents and admin agents have access to add the list of devices into Partner Center.

-    Косвенные торговые посредники могут обратиться к косвенному поставщику, чтобы сделать это.
+    Indirect resellers can work with their indirect provider to add this.

-    А.  Create a .csv file using the PowerShell script from the topic: [Overview of Windows AutoPilot](https://docs.microsoft.com/windows/deployment/windows-10-auto-pilot).
+    a.
+Create a .csv file using the PowerShell script from the topic: [Overview of Windows AutoPilot](https://docs.microsoft.com/windows/deployment/windows-10-auto-pilot).
 This .csv file contains device info including the serial number, OEM name, model name, product ID and device identifier.

     b.
 From the Partner Center dashboard, go to **Customers** > select the customer that’s receiving the devices > **Devices > Add devices**.